cnbbooks/lfe-casting-spels/book/part8/1-win.md

 The wizard awakens from his slumber, greets you warmly, and thanks you for pulling him out of a rather nasty dream.
-Your reward, it seems, is a magical low-card donut which he hands you ... right before drifting off to sleep again.
+Your reward, it seems, is a magical low-carb donut which he hands you ... right before drifting off to sleep again.

 You won!!